isaacdarcilla/f7-timer/README.md

 # Event Timer for Android

-A time management application build with Framework 7
+A time management application built with Framework7 and Javascript

 ![](https://framework7.io/i/brand-logos/pwa-red.svg)